P1ntas/LBAW/docs/ebd.md

 ### 2. Additional Business Rules

-> Business rules can be included in the UML diagram as UML notes or in a table in this section.
+Additional business rules or restrictions that cannot be conveyed in the UML class diagram, are described in text as UML notes in the diagram or as independent notes in this section.

+- BR01.
+A book can only be purchased if its stock value is positive.

 ---